 67 South Main Street, New Salem, MA, (978) 544-3437

 Pick Your Own Saturday and Sunday, 9am-5pm

 Spectacular view overlooking Quabbin Reservoir?
 Check.
 Location on a farm established in 1750 with 125 year old fruit trees?
 Check.
 A barn with fresh pressed cider, just baked cider doughnuts, local cheeses, preserves and apple butter?
 Yup.
 You’ll definitely want to bring a picnic lunch and make a day of your trip to this orchard in the historic town of New Salem.
 The views here are spectacular year round but for a real treat, come at the peak of foliage where you will likely find friends and neighbors savoring hot mulled cider in the barn kitchen.
-If you hit it right, you may find a pop up cider or vinegar making workshop.
+And also the newly opened, one of a kind outdoor Cider Garden, tucked in next to the barn and farm store, is a cozy haven for friends - including the four legged kind - to gather and relax.
+Enjoy a glass of their award winning cider as you drink in the breathtaking scenery.
+If you hit it right, you may also find a pop up cider or vinegar making workshop.

 Bear Swamp Orchard

 Organic Pick Your Own starts Sept.
 21 and Hard Cider Tasting Room open Fridays - Sundays, 10am – 6pm

 Stroll through this ten year old small family-owned certified organic solar powered orchard perched on a hilltop in Ashfield with panoramic views that span Vermont and New Hampshire.
 With more than 60 different cultivars in varying degrees of production, the Gougeon family grows many great heirloom varieties.
 Since 2010, the family has focused on identifying new apple varieties that have seeded naturally and grafting them into the orchard.